Collection of Information

 We take all reasonable care to make sure that the personal information we hold is protected from loss, misuse, interference, unlawful access, modification or disclosure.
 We destroy or permanently de-identify personal information in accordance with the Privacy Act.

-Mandatory investigations and reporting are required for personal data breaches as well as the reporting of such breach to the individual’s whose personal information has been breached as well as advising the privacy commissioner.
+Mandatory investigations and reporting are required for personal data breaches as well as the reporting of such breach to the individuals whose personal information has been breached as well as advising the Office of the Australian Information Commissioner.

 Data breaches occur where there is: